aetheric-oss/se-services/docs/conops.md

 ## 8.0 Risks and Potential Issues

-### Community Adoption
+### Struggles of Public Transit

+Consider the top reasons why respondents avoided public transit in a [2019 Opinion Survey of Transit in San Diego, California, U.S.A.](https://www.sandag.org/uploads/publicationid/publicationid_4649_27278.pdf):
+> - System not complete enough/not in my area/can't reach destination
+> - Public transit is too slow
+> - Have other errands I need to do that require a car
+> - Can't get to/from stops or stations by walking
+> - Services run too infrequently
+> - Not comfortable with other riders/people at stations
+> - Public transit travel time is too unreliable
+> - Services don't run early/late enough

+These opinions touch on the main limitations of a public transit system:
+1) Vehicles are limited to specific zones for pickup
+2) Vehicles are limited to specific routes, sometimes unalterable (light rail)
+3) Throughput is limited by the number and capacity of vehicles in circulation
+4) Safety concerns from other riders who aren't behaving civilly

+Limited pickup zones can mean significant walking for prospective passengers.
+If the weather is hot or one is carrying groceries, an air-conditioned car ride from door-to-door may seem optimal in comparison.

+Limited routes are also a serious problem afflicting ridership.
+Consider this [other San Diego statistic, reported by the Workforce Partnership](https://workforce.org/news/transportation-equity-is-about-workforce-equity-too/):
+> Because of the considerable milage and layout of [San Diego County], only 1% of jobs are accessible within 30 minutes by transit and just 8% are accessible in 60 minutes.
+That means that the 78% of MTS riders who do not have an available car also do not have access to more than 90% of jobs in San Diego.
+This divide has created economic inequality for many neighborhoods and hampers the ability for low-income communities to create generational wealth.

+To an extent, VTOL networks are also affected by these factors.
+VTOL aircraft are limited to specific landing zones ("vertiports") which may be even more sparsely distributed than transit stops.
+They also don't carry as many passengers as a train, trolley, or bus.
+An insufficient quantity of vehicles or vertiports renders VTOL benefits inconsequential when rider demand can't be met.

+Ideally, aircraft circulation should seek to guarantee rider maximum wait times of less than 10 minutes, [the threshold at which prospective public bus transit ridership steeply drops](https://www.scirp.org/journal/paperinformation.aspx?paperid=95820#t1).
+In regards to vertiport placement, a [2019 study in Munich, Germany](https://www.emerald.com/insight/content/doi/10.1108/SASBE-07-2017-0031/full/html#sec004) found that interest in public transit drops significantly when walking time exceeds 15 minutes.
+With both of these studies, dropoff in interest is not linear; there is a near-binary threshold at which public interest abruptly shifts.

+### Socioeconomic Disparity in Early Ridership

 Especially in early phases with limited vertiport and aircraft, rideshares and charters will possibly charge a premium in order to fund further capital investment in the VTOL network.
-These premiums would largely dissipate with increased access and vertiport competition.
+These premiums are planned to dissipate with increased access and vertiport competition.
 However, it would be honest to postulate that a socioeconomic disparity in ridership could be present in early operations.

 It is not Arrow's intention to solely market to high-income persons.
-An affordable point-to-point transit solution stands to benefit everyone.
-[The average U.S. citizen spends more than half their income on housing and transportation](https://www.transportation.gov/mission/health/housing-and-transportation-affordability#transportationandhealthconnection).
-This statistic is felt even more keenly by low-income communities.

-It is critical to motivate high-income individuals to habitually use VTOL services as well.
-Affluential individuals have significant capacity to influence local policy regarding transport and zoning.

-Especially in regions with notable economic disparity, public transit can often become associated low-income or impoverished riders.
-In San Diego, California, U.S.A., [nearly 3/5ths of metropolitan bus riders in 2018 earned less than $50,000 a year](https://workforce.org/news/transportation-equity-is-about-workforce-equity-too/).
-Attitudes toward the poor are often visited on the concept of public transit by middle and high income individuals, resulting in negative biases about the safety and cleanliness of bus and trolley systems.

-Arrow seeks to serve individuals of all socioeconomic backgrounds, to avoid negative biases in either direction.
+In the long term, it is critical that all individuals spanning the income spectrum continue to choose VTOL services over automobiles.
+Politically, the support of affluent individuals and the popular vote of middle-to-lower income riders will be critical to establishing more vertiports and increasing rider throughput.
+Ethically and morally, it is incumbent that new and better transit solutions are offered equally to individuals of all socioeconomic status.
+Given that VTOL networks are an economic gateway, failure to do so would be a direct contribution to wealth inequality.

-### Lobbying
+### Political Opposition

-Government cooperation will be critical to the success of Arrow Services.

-Lobbies may seek to corner the market on VTOL operations, seeking legislation to push out independent Providers of Services.

-Lobbies may seek to fight the rise in UAM, as it cuts into the margins of petrol producers.

-TODO: Explore.
+In every country there will exist political opposition to VTOL services.

+Potential opponents could include:
+- Petrol & Gas, Automotive:
+  - Electric UAM operations may reduce reliance on the automobile
+- Real Estate & Homeowners Associations:
+  - [NIMBY](https://en.wikipedia.org/wiki/NIMBY) - "Not in my backyard"
+  - Sound concerns
+  - Expanding access to public transit is not always desired by middle-and-upper class neighborhoods
+- Taxi Driver Unions
+- Environmental Lobbies
+  - Impact on wildlife

 ### Anonymous Contribution